-There are times when I slip into my daily occupations, deeply engaged in playing with my baby girl, and then I remember the current situation we are in.
+There are times when I slip into my daily occupations, and then I remember the current situation we are in.
 A pandemic which comes to sweep us out of our taken for granted day-to-day comfort.
 Every time I am reminded of the Coronavirus situation, I feel my body tingle with emotion, compassion and adrenaline from not being able to wrap my head around what is happening; how fast it all happened and the extent to which it affects us all.

 It is so subtle and all encompassing that no nation can simply choose not to face it.
 We are all in it together.
 We have no choice but to get together.
 Together we must stand as it is the end of the world as we know it.
 It is the end of the world as we know it and we will be fine, if together we stand, each in the confinement of the 4 walls of our home, if we are so lucky as to have 4 walls to call home.